What is the Use of Paraphrasing Tools?

 What happens when a person doesn’t know the word ‘bulwark’?
 They use the words ‘a strong defensive wall’ instead.

-Essentially, due to a lack of proper vocabulary, some writers can end up using unnecessarily long phrases to describe something that can usually be defined and expressed in a word or two.
+Due to a lack of proper vocabulary, some writers can use unnecessarily long phrases to describe something that can usually be defined and expressed in a word or two.

 Paraphrasing tools can be a great help for this sort of problem.
-If you pick a smart tool and feed it some content that contains these types of needlessly long phrases, it can automatically substitute them with smaller synonyms.
+If you pick a smart tool and feed it some content containing these needlessly long phrases, it can automatically substitute them with smaller synonyms.

 To help you understand this a little better, let’s demonstrate this using an actual tool…and some actual content.